 It’s not uncommon to order parts from a supplier in bulk in order to negotiate a better deal.
-However, it all may actually end up costing you more in the long run than what you first paid for the parts.
+However, it all may end up costing you more in the long run than what you first paid for the parts.
 Most companies only use about 8-10% of their stored inventory on an annual basis.

 Carrying extra stock of everything also inevitably leads to loss as parts spoil, degrade, or become obsolete.
 In fact, somewhere between 90% of inventory is never used during the year according to Wally Wilson, an industry expert with over 30 years of experience in supply chain management.